 “God is spirit, and those who worship Him must worship in spirit and truth.”

-The liturgy of Coram Deo’s worship service is traditional in nature and patterned after that of John Calvin’s 16th Century worship service in Geneva, Switzerland.
+Our worship service is traditional in nature as we seek to honor Christ Jesus and give the Father the glory due His name.
 Elements of the worship service, such as the recitation of the Apostle’s Creed and the Lord’s Prayer have been part of worship services in Protestant churches for centuries.
 We incorporate them into our worship for very good reasons.
 Those reasons follow in this explanation of the various parts of our liturgy.

 God calls us to worship Him.
 He summons us into His presence and we gladly obey His command to glorify His name.
 Psalm 95 is a famous call to worship, the Psalmist saying to his fellow worshippers, “Come, let us bow down in worship, let us kneel before the Lord our Maker.”